 Equipment

-- 1 Knife (Chef’s knife) A sharp knife for slicing and dicing.
+- 1 Knife (Chef’s knife) Sharp knife for slicing and dicing

 Ingredients